 Chris is a trainer in the SAI approach, and delivers this, along with other sensory informed training, to a range of parents and professionals.

 Matt is a Clinical Psychologist who has worked with people across the lifespan with a range of mental health needs and in a variety of settings.
-He specialised in working with Complex Trauma and family systems, and currently works looking after young people in Essex.
+He specialised in working with people impacted by trauma and family systems, and currently works looking after young people in Essex.

 Matt started his career with a passion for the outdoors, using adventure activities and nature with vulnerable and marginalised children and young people.
 With growing interest in psychological practice and a desire to integrate the use of nature with more traditional therapeutic modalities, Matt continued to complete a Masters in Children and Young People’s Mental Health and Psychological Practice, and later a Doctorate in Clinical Psychology.
 Through this journey, Matt pursued his interest in child and family-based practice, working with young offenders and kinship care families.